Diabetes Link To Liver Cancer

 *Sources drawn from Cancer Research UK and WebMD

-If you think you or a loved one might be at risk for liver cancer ask your doctor about the IvyGene liver test
+If you think you or a loved one might be at risk for liver cancer ask your doctor about the IvyGene Liver LTD

-The IvyGene Liver test has the ability to confirm the presence of liver cancer as early as stage 1.
-Providing measurable information about liver cancer, the IvyGene liver cancer test is extremely beneficial for the at risk population.
+The IvyGene Liver LTD has the ability to confirm the presence of liver cancer as early as stage 1.
+Providing measurable information about liver cancer, the IvyGene Liver Cancer LTD is extremely beneficial for the at risk population.